Siv Jensen: Radical Islam

 In February 2009, Jensen held a speech where she warned about what she called a "sneaking Islamisation" (snikislamisering) of Norway on the background of a public debate about allowing hijab as part of the police uniform, and demands from Muslim groups of Muslim-only education and special food in prisons.
 The speech turned out to be highly controversial in the other parties.
 She used the immigrant-heavy Malmö, Sweden city district of Rosengård to illustrate failed integration policies, claiming that Sharia law had replaced Swedish law and that emergency staff could not drive into certain areas.
 The statements proved highly controversial in Sweden, and the Progress Party was invited to a tour around Rosengård by the mayor and police chief of Malmö, which it accepted.
 Jensen did however not join the tour herself.

 Further, in March 2009, she stated that the fight against radical Islam "is the most important fight of our time."
-She said that she, as a classical liberal, would always fight against totalitarian ideas such as communism and nazism, and that radical Islam "is a dark and scary ideology."
+She said that she, as a classical liberal, would always fight against totalitarian ideas such as communism and National Socialism, and that radical Islam "is a dark and scary ideology."
 She also accused the other parties of being cowardly, ignoring the questions raised by the Progress Party, and claimed that "it is probably an expression of the fact that they don't understand what's happening in society around them.
 They close their eyes and try to present themselves as tolerant and liberal, when in fact they are deeply intolerant."
-Both these controversial statements resulted in large popular gains for the Progress Party, in polls.
 In response to an incident in early 2010, where thousands of Muslims demonstrated in Oslo, she changed her claim of a "sneak-Islamisation" of Norway, to instead claim that the debate now was of a full-blown Islamisation.
 During the demonstration (a response to newspaper Dagbladet publishing a Muhammad cartoon in the context of a news story) Islamist Mohyeldeen Mohammad had notably "warned" of a "9/11" or "7/7" in Norway to applause from the crowd.

 Climate change

-In December 2008, Jensen questioned the scientific consensus on climate change that climate change is man-made and dangerous, quoting the 1970's global cooling minority conjecture to cast doubt on climate science.
+In December 2008, Jensen questioned the scientific consensus on climate change that climate change is man-made and dangerous, quoting the 1970s global cooling minority conjecture to cast doubt on climate science.
 Regardless, she is largely supportive of expanding and researching into renewable energy production.
-In January 2010 she attacked the IPCC, accusing the report from the panel of being based on fraudulent data.
+In January 2010, she attacked the IPCC, accusing the report from the panel of being based on fraudulent data.
 She referred to the erroneous statement of Himalayan glaciers melting by 2035, ice melting predictions by Al Gore and Jonas Gahr Støre, questions of statistical sampling, and emails from climate scientists at the Climatic Research Unit.